 1. Play with consistency

 Don’t expect a traditional pudding, rather it is in liquid soaked chia seeds resulting in a jelly-like cream.
 The consistency depends on the amount of liquid and how long you soak the seeds.
 If you like your pudding smoother, add more liquid.
 If you like it firmer, add less fluid.
-You can adapt the chia seed pudding recipe to your personal taste.
+You can adapt the recipe to your personal taste.

 2. Prefer plant milk as fluid